-The "Trinity Christmas Bazaar" would not be complete without the scrumptious Armenian gourmet foods, delicacies and pastries that will be sold at various booths.
-Savor the delectable taste of choreg, paklava, kadayif, bourma, simit, spinach boreg, puff pastry cheese boreg, apricot squares, manti, tourshi, hummus, homemade string cheese, sini and porov kufta, vospov kheyma, Maamoul Cookies, Roojik and more.
-Purchase Boyajian Oils for yourself or as gifts.
+The “Trinity Christmas Bazaar” would not be complete without the scrumptious Armenian gourmet foods, delicacies and pastries that will be sold at various booths.
+Savor the delectable taste of choreg, paklava, kadayif, bourma, simit, boureg, puff pastry, apricot squares, manti, tourshi, hummus, sini and porov kufta, vospov kheyma, Maamoul Cookies, Roojik and more.
+Purchase Boyajian Oils and Harvest Song Preserves for yourself or as gifts.

 Bring the Kids!

 Children will be able to enjoy the Bazaar with their own special activities on both Friday evening and Saturday morning in the Peter Adamian Hall.
-The Polar Express Pajama Party will take place on Friday evening, from 7 p.m. to 9 p.m., in the Youth Center.
+The Polar Express Pajama Party will take place on Friday evening, from 7 pm to 9 pm.
 Children are encouraged to come dressed in their comfiest Christmas pajamas as we watch this Christmas classic.
-The movie is recommended for children ages 5 and older (a supervising adult must remain on the Church grounds); children ages 5 and under may attend with an accompanying adult.
+The movie is recommended for children ages 6 and older (a supervising adult must remain on the Church grounds); children ages 6 and under may attend with an accompanying adult.
 The movie running time is 92 minutes.
-On Saturday morning, The Magic and Juggling of Robert Clarke, aka “LuckyBob,” will entertain “children of all ages,” beginning at 11:00 a.m.
+On Saturday morning, The Magic and Juggling of Robert Clarke, aka “LuckyBob,” will entertain “children of all ages,” from 10:45 to 11:30 a.m.
 Admission is free for both “The Polar Express” and “LuckyBob.”

 Come for the Prizes!